-- successful commercialization of EYSUVIS and INVELTYS in the United States, including maintaining sales, marketing, manufacturing and distribution capabilities for EYSUVIS and INVELTYS; - acceptance of EYSUVIS and INVELTYS and any product candidates we develop by patients, the medical community and third-party payors; - obtaining and maintaining coverage, adequate pricing, and adequate reimbursement from third-party payors, including government payors; - successfully developing and applying for and receiving marketing approvals from applicable regulatory authorities for any product candidates; - maintaining regulatory approval of our manufacturing processes and our third-party manufacturers' facilities from applicable regulatory authorities and maintaining adequate supply of our products; - maintaining a workforce of experienced scientists and others with experience in eye diseases to continue to develop our product candidates; - leveraging our sales, marketing and distribution capabilities for our current products and expanding upon these capabilities if and when appropriate; - establishing additional sales, marketing and distribution capabilities for, and successfully launching commercial sales of any other product candidates for which we obtain marketing approval, whether alone or in collaboration with others: - effectively competing with other therapies; - maintaining an acceptable safety profile of our products following approval; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - protecting our rights in our intellectual property portfolio; and - not infringing, misappropriating or otherwise violating others' intellectual property rights.
+- obtaining and maintaining coverage, adequate pricing, and adequate reimbursement from third-party payors, including government payors, for our product candidates; - obtaining and maintaining regulatory approval of our manufacturing processes and our third-party manufacturers' facilities from applicable regulatory authorities and obtaining and maintaining adequate supply of our products; - maintaining a workforce of experienced scientists and others with experience in eye diseases and biologics to continue to develop our product candidates; - effectively competing with other therapies; - maintaining an acceptable safety profile of our products following approval; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - protecting our rights in our intellectual property portfolio; and - not infringing, misappropriating or otherwise violating others' intellectual property rights.

-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize EYSUVIS, INVELTYS or our product candidates, which would materially harm our business.
-In addition, other than our approved products, EYSUVIS and INVELTYS, all of our other development efforts are in the early stages of preclinical development.
-We may never identify any product candidates or advance any product candidates to clinical-stage development from these preclinical development programs.
-Therefore, our ability to generate product revenue will depend heavily on the successful commercialization of EYSUVIS and INVELTYS, as the development and eventual commercialization of product candidates from our preclinical development programs may never occur.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize KPI-012 or any other product candidate, which would materially harm our business.
+In addition, KPI-012 is still in the early stages of clinical development, and all of our other development efforts are in the early stages of preclinical development.
+We may never generate the necessary data or results required to obtain regulatory approval of KPI-012 or any other product candidate we develop.
+Therefore, our ability to generate product revenue will depend heavily on the successful commercialization of EYSUVIS and INVELTYS, as the development and eventual commercialization of KPI-012 or any other product candidate may never occur.

-If clinical trials of any product candidate that we develop fail to demonstrate safety and efficacy to the satisfaction of the FDA or other regulatory authorities or do not otherwise produce favorable results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of such product candidate.
+If clinical trials of KPI-012 or any other product candidate that we develop fail to demonstrate safety and efficacy to the satisfaction of the FDA or other regulatory authorities or do not otherwise produce favorable results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of such product candidate.